Lanxin-MRDVS/Application-Algorithms/pallet-recognition-user-guide-eagle-m-series-camera.md

 ### 4.7 Calibration verification

 Once the near-end and far-end calibrations are complete, you can begin verifying the calibration accuracy.
 Move the forklift back and forth between the near-end and far-end calibration points while monitoring the R output for distance (X value), lateral deviation (Y value), and angle.
-Calibration is considered successful when the X and Y errors are within 10 mm and the recognition is stable with no missed detections.
+Calibration is considered successful when the deviation between the detected position and the actual position is within 10mm and the recognition is stable with no missed detections.
 The forklift can then be put into normal operation.

-Example: x, y, theta = (-1987, 81, -2.1) This signifies that the pallet is 1987 millimeters away from the camera's optical center, shifted right by 81 millimeters, with an angular deviation of -2.3° (top view, counterclockwise direction).
+Example: x, y, theta = (-1987, 81, -2.1) This signifies that the pallet is 1987 millimeters away from the camera's optical center, shifted right by 81 millimeters, with an angular deviation of -2.1° (top view, counterclockwise direction).
 The data result is X: -1987; Y: 81; Theta: -2100.

 <p align="center"><img src="https://github.com/user-attachments/assets/f2c5d344-a009-4461-8671-041f0132e574" alt="PixPin_2026-06-11_08-39-02"><br><em>Figure 33: Verification</em></p>